Members' Council elections

-To stand for election to the Co-op Members' Council you'll need to have:
+To stand for election to the Co-op Members' Council in 2018 you needed to have:

 - been a Co-op member since 5 January 2015